The What, Why, and How of Pre-Pooing

 If you have an oily scalp and hair, using products that are mostly oil may not be your best option to assist with knots and detangling.
 You might want to try a detangling leave-in or conditioner with slip.

-To summarize this short blog, I will also mention that if you feel your hair is to fine or too oily for these type of treatments try using your regular conditioner before you shampoo.
-Leave it in and do a small amount or all of your detangling.
+To summarize this short blog, I will also mention that if you feel your hair is too fine or too oily for these type of treatments try using your regular conditioner before you shampoo.
+Leave it in and do a small amount for all of your detangling.
 Then rinse it out, use your shampoo, and condition again to finish detangling if needed.

 Protect your hair as often as you can - especially at night - and hopefully your days of tangles and knots will be behind you!